 - Northern Hemisphere Snow

 - Sea Ice

 - Ice Shelves

-Because they are so sens itive to temperature fluctuations, glaciers provide clues about the effects of global warming (Oerlemans, J. 2001).
+Because they are so sensitive to temperature fluctuations, glaciers provide clues about the effects of global warming (Oerlemans, J. 2001).
 The 1991 discovery of the 5,000 year-old "ice man" preserved in a glacier in the European Alps fascinated the world, yet the discovery meant that this glacier had reached a 5,000-year minimum.
 With few exceptions, glaciers around the world have retreated at unprecedented rates over the last century.
-Some ice caps, glaciers, and even an ice shelf have disappeared altogether.
+Some ice caps, glaciers, and ice shelves have disappeared altogether.
 Many more are retreating so rapidly that they may vanish within decades.
 Some scientists attribute this retreat to the Industrial Revolution; burning fossil fuels releases greenhouse gases into the atmosphere and affects our environment in ways we did not understand before.

 Over long periods, glacial response to climate change becomes obvious.

 Glaciers and ice caps, except for those next to the large ice sheets of Greenland and Antarctica, occur on all continents except Australia.
 Collectively, these glaciers have an estimated total area of about 525,000 square kilometers.
 Although large collections of aerial and ground photographs can be used to study historic changes in glaciers (see Repeat Photography of Glaciers in the Glacier Photograph Collection), only in the last few decades has satellite imagery provided a means to monitor glacier extent changes worldwide.
 The Global Land Ice Measurements from Space (GLIMS) project, with participation from more than 60 institutions in 28 nations, is now working on a baseline study to quantify the areal extent of existing glaciers (Raup et al. 2007).